ryanrhymes/panns/README.md

 ```

-If you are interested in the source code or even want to contribute to make it faster and better, you can clone the code from Github.
+If you are interested in the source code or even want to contribute to make it faster and better, which I would highly appreciate, you can clone the code from Github.
 ```bash
 git clone git@github.com:ryanrhymes/panns.git
 ```